squidfunk/mkdocs-material/docs/insiders.md

 - [x] [Highlighting of matched search terms in content area][15]
 - [x] Search goes to first result on ++enter++ (I'm feeling lucky)
 - [ ] Table of contents shows which sections have search results
-- [ ] Support for a user's last searches
+- [ ] Support for displaying a user's last searches
 - [ ] Improved search result summaries

 ### Caribbean Red